MicrosoftDocs/windows-itpro-docs/windows/deploy/windows-10-poc.md

 author: greg-lindsay
 ---

-# Step by step guide: Demonstrate Windows 10 deployment in a test lab
+# Step by step guide: Deploy Windows 10 in a test lab

 **Applies to**